The Double Ratchet Algorithm

 This Demo vs. Production

-Simplified (for demo):
+Still simplified (for the demo):

 - In-memory state only (no persistence)